Wasserstein convergence rates of increasingly concentrating probability measures: Wasserstein estimates

 for some $K\in(0,\infty)$.
 In this sense $\mathcal{G}_{\mu_n}$ serves as a simple proxy for $\mu_n$ that is conceptually close to the \emph{Laplace approximation}, which, for $\mu_n$ as in \eqref{Eq: Definition of phi_n}, is given by the Gaussian measure $\mathcal{N}\left( x_n, n^{-1} C_n^{-1} \right)$ where

 and $C_n$ denotes the Hessian of $\ell - \frac 1n \log \pi_0$ at $x_n$.
-Convergence guarantees (similar as those in \eqref{eq: Gaussian_proxy}) and error estimates of the Laplace approximation in the context of Bayesian inverse problems have been studied at least in \cite{Sprungk,helin2022non} in terms of the total variation distance and Hellinger metric.
+Convergence guarantees and error estimates of the Laplace approximation in the context of Bayesian inverse problems have been studied at least in \cite{helin2022non,Sprungk} in terms of the total variation distance and Hellinger metric.
+In particular, estimates as in \eqref{eq: Gaussian_proxy} are fundamental to analyze sampling schemes based on Gaussian approximations, which do not deteriorate for increasing concentration of $\mu_n$, see \cite{RuSp22,Sprungk}.

 Now we consider the case of multiple but finitely many minimal points of $\ell$, i.e., $R_\ell$ is a finite set.
 For simplicity, we assume that for all $x\in R_\ell$ and $n\in\mathbb N$ the measures $\mu_n$ satisfy \eqref{eq: sqrtn_add_ass_finite_case}.
 As before we seek for a suitable ``Gaussian'' approximation $\mathcal{G}_{\mu_n}$ of $\mu_n$ such that \eqref{eq: Gaussian_proxy} holds.
-Due to the discussion of Example~\ref{Ex: 1-d normal distribution} and the triangle inequality this is guaranteed if
+Due to Theorem \ref{Thm: Manifolds convergence from below} and the triangle inequality this is guaranteed if

 for some $K\in (0,\infty)$.
 In the following we suggest two choices for a Gaussian approximation of $\mu_n$ that generalize the case of a single minimal point and indeed satisfy \eqref{eq: suff_conv}, and thus \eqref{eq: Gaussian_proxy}: